mdn/content/files/en-us/web/accessibility/aria/roles/mark_role/index.md

 To associate the comment with the text being commented, we need to wrap the commented text with an element containing the `aria-details` attribute, the value of which should be the ID of the comment.

-## Accessibility concerns

-[Landmark roles](/en-US/docs/Web/Accessibility/ARIA/Roles#landmark_roles) are intended to be used sparingly, to identify larger overall sections of the document.
-Using too many landmark roles can create "noise" in screen readers, making it difficult to understand the overall layout of the page.

 ## Best practices

 ### Prefer HTML

-Using the [`<mark>`](/en-US/docs/Web/Accessibility/ARIA/Roles/mark_role) element will automatically communicate a section has a role of `mark`.
+Using the [`<mark>`](/en-US/docs/Web/Accessibility/ARIA/Roles/mark_role) element will automatically communicate a node has a role of `mark`.
 If at all possible, prefer using it instead.

 ## Specifications